Ekman/valheim-docker/README.md

 | `/home/steam/config` | Contains all save data |
 | `/home/steam/game` | Contains the game files |

-### Environment variables
+### Configuration

-See below for an explanation of environment variables.
+Configure by setting environment variables.
+See below for an explanation of all available environment variables.

 | Name | Description |
 | --- | --- |